 A minor in Environmental Engineering is also offered through the Department.
 Eligibility information and requirements of the minor are described at http://cee.engin.umich.edu/minor-environmental-engineering.

 Students who do well in their undergraduate program are encouraged to consider graduate work and may take some of their electives in preparation for graduate study.
-The Sequential Undergraduate/Graduate Studies programs available in this department are described http://cee.engin.umich.edu/sequentialapplicants.
+The Sequential Undergraduate/Graduate Studies program available in this department is described http://cee.engin.umich.edu/sequentialapplicants.

 Information and assistance regarding fellowships and assistantships for graduate studies may be obtained in the Graduate Student Services of the Department of Civil and Environmental Engineering.

 Professor Jerome P. Lynch

 For more specific information on contacting people — go to http://cee.umich.edu/people.